neo Rename - Simple handling, powerful features.

 Example: my--image.jpg ➔ my-image.jpg

-With neo Rename's regex mode you can filter multiple images at once, swap text segments, reorder or normalize.
+With neo Rename’s regex mode you can filter multiple images at once, swap text segments, reorder or standardize.
 All with a single regex command and live preview.

-Tip: You don't even have to master regex for this: adjust the last two lines of the prompt and have GPT generate the matching regex command for you:
+Tip: You don’t even need to master regex: adjust the last two lines of the prompt and have GPT generate the matching regex command:

 to rename the following in the WP Media Library: